 Mental Resilience: The Art Of Getting Back Up

 “You can’t always control what life throws at you, but you can control how you react to it.”
 How often have we heard this mantra?
-But what does it really mean to have a capacity to manage the challenges that arise in your life?
+But what does it mean to have a capacity to manage the challenges that arise in your life?
 Many people will tell you this capacity is called emotional intelligence.
 While this may be true to some extent, an important quality in controlling your reaction to adversity – a quality that is often overlooked – is mental resilience.

-Marilyn Davis-Shulman, a clinical psychologist in Johannesburg, explains that mental resilience is the defining variable that distinguishes people who can go through very stressful episodes, experience the consequent/appropriate emotions, are still able to make meaning of what they have been through, and emerge stronger and wiser.
-“Moreover, afterwards they are not likely to adopt a victim-like view of the world, or see their world through a lens which renders every experience as threatening and problematic,” she says.
+Marilyn Davis-Shulman, a clinical psychologist in Johannesburg, explains that mental resilience is the defining variable that distinguishes people who can go through very stressful episodes, experience the consequent/appropriate emotions, are still able to make meaning of what they have been through and emerge stronger and wiser.
+“Moreover, afterward they are not likely to adopt a victim-like view of the world, or see their world through a lens which renders every experience as threatening and problematic,” she says.

 “No one is immune to things happening that create internal feelings of overwhelm.
 The secret is to get up, regroup, ground yourself and keep going,” says Davis-Shulman.